This morning I ran into a scam that has been circulating the Web for a few years now. Or I should say it ran into me.

 That’s when I did a search on some of the terms in the email, in particular the “Asian Domain Registration Service in China” and discovered that not only was it a scam, but it had been circulating for a couple of years.
 Here’s an example where these geniuses sent their scam email to ESET, an online security company.
 Their forensic team promptly analyzed it, put it online, and used it as an example of what to expect and how to defeat it.

-First, there are individuals out there who are using your online reputation to scare you into making a rash decision.
+Well, recognize that there are individuals out there who are ready and willing to use your online reputation to scare you into making a rash decision.
 If you get an email that doesn’t pass the sniff test, run a search on a few of the key terms and see what scam alarms shake out.